D4: Dark Dreams Don't Die

-D4: Dark Dreams Don't Die is an episodic graphical adventure video game developed by Access Games and originally published by Microsoft Studios for the Xbox One.
+D4: Dark Dreams Don't Die is an episodic graphical adventure video game developed by Access Games and published by Microsoft Studios for the Xbox One.
 The title represents the phrase "Dark Dreams Don't Die" and the fourth dimension (time).
 The game is unrelated to D or D2.
-The initial release contains a prologue and two episodes that make up season one of the series.
+The initial release contains a prologue and two episodes that make up Season 1 of the series.
 A PC version was released on 5 June 2015, published by Playism in partnership with Access Games.
-In October 2016, Hidetaka Suehiro announced via Twitter that he had left Access Games and that there would be no more episodes of D4.
+In October 2016, Hidetaka Suehiro announced that he had left Access Games and that there would be no more episodes of D4.

 Gameplay

 The main character is David Young, a private investigator whose wife has been murdered.
 The traumatic events surrounding her death left Young unable to recollect those memories, but has allowed him to travel through time.
 Young travels through time to undo the murder.
 The player cannot time travel arbitrarily, as the powers are activated upon finding certain objects that bring the player to specific points in time.

 D4 is an Xbox One title that uses Kinect controls with "simple gestures and voice" to uncover the mystery.
 The game uses cel-shaded graphics similar to that of a graphic novel.
 For the PC version, however, Kinect has been disabled in favor of mouse controls.
 Some improvements have also been implemented in the PC version, such as upgrading the frame rate to 60 fps, shortening load times, and fixing bugs that were present in the original version.